fmi-basel/compbio-nomeR/README.md

 2. Prediction of footprint positions in NOMe-seq data

-    When footprint abundances are known or inferred from the analysis in previous section one can predict positions of footprints in the NOMe-seq data (predict\_footprints).
-We calculate posterior
-    probabilities for each footprint to start or to cover each position in each fragment.
+    When footprint abundances are known or inferred from the analysis in previous section one can predict positions of footprints in NOMe-seq data (predict\_footprints).
+We calculate posterior probabilities for each footprint to start or to cover every position in each fragment.

 <!-- You can install the released version of nomeR from [CRAN](https://CRAN.R-project.org) with: -->